 SALLY CLENDON is a speech-language therapist who is passionate about communication and literacy for children with complex communication and learning needs.
 Sally completed her PhD in 2006 at the Centre for Literacy and Disability Studies at the University of North Carolina at Chapel Hill.
 Sally works for Massey University where she teaches the Augmentative and Alternative Communication (AAC) course and coordinates the postgraduate program.
 Sally delivers workshops nationally and internationally with a focus on empowering communication partners to create optimal language and learning environments.
-Sally is one of the Co-Chairs of the International Society for Augmentative and Alternative Communication (ISAAC) Conference which will be held on the Gold Coast in July 2018, and is an Associate Editor for the AAC journal.
+Sally was one of the Co-Chairs of the International Society for Augmentative and Alternative Communication (ISAAC) Conference which was held on the Gold Coast in July 2018, and is an Associate Editor for the AAC journal.

 TRACEY ELDER is a teacher and a parent.
 She has used narrative assessment and supported others to do so in her school for the last 8 years.
 Tracey believes that narrative assessment is an effective and positive form of assessment for children with additional needs.
 Her daughter Hannah is 10 years old and has Down Syndrome.